telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/word-and-excel-export/excel-format-(html-based).md

 ````

 Another useful property is **RowBreak**.
-This property allows you to set a page breaks of the rows.
-Generally you can assign as	many **RowBreak** properties as you need and add them in the **RowBreaks** collection.
+This property allows you to set page breaks of the rows.
+Generally, you can assign as many **RowBreak** properties as you need and add them to the **RowBreaks** collection.
 The example below demonstrates	how to use them.
-Note that the **Print** element should be set as well in order the row breaks to be applied correctly.
+Note that the **Print** element should be set as well in order for the row breaks to be applied correctly.